audiojs/web-audio-stream/readme.md

 src.pipe(stream);

-//end stream and disconnect node stream.end();
+//end stream and/or disconnect node stream.end();
+stream.disconnect();
 ```

 Stream is smart enough to recognize any type of data placed into it: audioBuffer, arrayBuffer, float32Array, buffer, array.
 Make sure only that passed buffer format complies with the one indicated in options.